If you’re creating art in a digital medium, having a digital drawing app is a must.

 And, although this is an iPad app, you can still use keyboard shortcuts in the program if you have one in your setup.
 It's a great way to get more out of your drawing tablet and a happy medium between having your desktop or laptop.

 The brushes have realistic textures and you can add patterns instantly to your work.
-It's a great option for users who are beginners or transitioning from Adobe programs like Photoshop.
+It's a great option for beginners or those transitioning from Adobe programs like Photoshop.

 Coolest features